Swords and lances were not the only weapons used in the bloody battles of the Middle Ages.

 Following this legacy, further objects from this original collection became part of the Fitzwilliam, causing what is now regarded as one of the finest collections in England, second in quality and range only to national groups and the royal.

-The knights used lances, swords, and many other weapons in medieval European battles.
-The effectiveness, quality and cost of the weapon affect its popularity.
-The weapon doesn’t need to kill to be necessary.
-It just had to push an opponent out.
+In medieval European battles, knights used lances, swords, and other weapons.
+The effectiveness, quality, and cost of the weapon affected its popularity.
+The weapon didn’t need to kill to be necessary; it just had to push an opponent out.